 Do not fear withdrawal: With long cash drag at times, it is better to just take some money out rather than wait.
 Cash drag is a tax on your returns as it earns nothing while you are waiting.

 Twino did have the position to be a major player, but other platforms have outgrown it and offer a far more diverse set of loans.
-Although not FCA regulated, it has performed well so far, if with some major cash drag issues, and some caution should be taken before investing too much money here.
+However in recent times it has shown something of a comeback and cash drag issues have improved.
+One thing to be wary of is that the company are not regulated by the UK’s Financial Conduct Authority (FCA).